Author: Gary Hemming CeMAP CeRGI CSP

 What will happen if I default on my loan?

-Each lender has their own way of dealing with defaults, and there’s no ‘one size fits all’ answer to this question.
+Different lenders have their own criteria around this and each treats the situation differently.
+There’s no ‘one size fits all’ answer to this question.

 Default interest